 Save Thousands on the Best Compact SUVs at Clutch

 You have plenty of options when searching for the best compact SUV in Canada.
 Why not save thousands by opting for a used small SUV instead of a new model?
-Clutch, Canada’s premier online automotive retailer, has many small SUVs in stock and ready to roll.
+Clutch, Canada's premier online automotive retailer, has a wide range of models in the small SUVs segment in stock and ready to roll.

 When you order your pre-owned compact SUV online with Clutch, you can skip the dealership and haggling process.
 At Clutch, you always get a great price, and no negotiation is necessary.
-Plus, you get a 10-day or 750-km test-own period.
-If you don't love your new Clutch minivan during that period, you can return it for a refund or exchange it for another vehicle.
+Plus, you have the option of our 10-day or 750-km test-own period.
+If you don't love your new Clutch SUV during that period, you can return it for a refund or exchange it for another vehicle.

 Trading up into a newer small SUV with more features?
-Clutch can also handle trade-ins, and you can get your offer online.
-If you're satisfied with our offer, we'll pick up your trade-in vehicle and apply the trade-in value to your purchase.
+Clutch can also handle trade-ins, and you can get your offer online .
+If you're satisfied with our offer, we can pick up your trade-in vehicle and apply the trade-in value to your purchase.